enzoevers/OscilloscopeArt/README.md

 - The analog output from the the DACs is connected to two oscilloscope probes.
 - The same analog output is connected in parallel to the left and right channel of a 3.5mm jack which goes to a speaker.

+If the video is not playing, it can be found in [./ImgVid/FirstDemo.mp4](./ImgVid/FirstDemo.mp4)

 <figure class="video_container">
   <video controls="true" allowfullscreen="true">
     <source src="./ImgVid/FirstDemo.mp4" type="video/mp4">